HoneyBunny3/D424Capstone/app/src/main/java/com/example/d424capstone/README.md

 ### Storefront

-- **Create Storefront**: Premium users can create a storefront.
+- **Create Storefront**: Premium users can create a storefront and provide details such as storefront name and contact email.
-- **Manage Storefront**: Users can manage their storefronts, including adding and removing products.
+- **Manage Storefront**: Users can manage their storefronts, including adding and removing products, and ensuring products cannot be priced at $0.

 ### Social Media